Anonymouse2400/Playhome-community-port/README.md

  Unity Engine used : Unity 5.5.1f1
  Visual studio used ; Visual Studio 2015
-Source code extractor used : assetripper (Extracting unity full souunrce code) https://github.com/AssetRipper/AssetRipper/issues , UABE(for extracting some contents from asset bundle) https://github.com/SeriousCache/UABE , dnspy and ilspy for recovering some source code.
+Source code extractor used :
+assetripper (Extracting unity full souunrce code) https://github.com/AssetRipper/AssetRipper/issues , UABE(for extracting some contents from asset bundle) https://github.com/SeriousCache/UABE , dnspy and ilspy for recovering some scripts .

 -------------------------------------------------------------------------------------------------------
  A halfbaked working trying to port on android there are some issues